Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ## Next steps

-The common recorder might not be used yet in each one of our libraries (we're working on it).
+The common recorder might not be used yet in each one of the libraries in the azure-sdk-for-js repository (we're working on it).
 In the mean time, an easy way to find where we're using this package is by going through the following search link:
 <https://github.com/Azure/azure-sdk-for-js/search?q=test-utils-recorder>

 ## Contributing